salman-abedin/faint/README.md

 ### Modifications

--  Consult the `faint-config` for all your modifications need
+-  Consult the `~/.config/faintrc` for all your modifications need
--  `sudo make install` after making changes

 ## Update